-If you’re reading this, you’re probably one of the many people that have a challenging time when it comes to finding a new job.
+If you’re reading this, you’re probably one of the many people who have a challenging time when it comes to finding a new job.

-Below we run through our top tips for finding a new job – whether you’re just starting or you’re an experienced candidate that needs a fresh perspective.
+Below, we run through our top tips for finding a new job, whether you’re just starting or you’re an experienced candidate who needs a fresh perspective.

 1. Understand what you enjoy and what you dislike

-You’ll want to be clear on your strengths and weaknesses, what you enjoy doing and elements of a job that you dislike.
-By having this understanding, you’re in a better place to find a role that offers job satisfaction.
+You’ll want to focus on your strengths and weaknesses, look at what you enjoy doing and the elements of a job that you don’t enjoy as much.
+With this understanding, you’re in a much better place to find a role that offers true job satisfaction.

 2. Build yourself a brand